-Their litter boxes should always be clean as they are precise about bathroom hygiene.
-If it is left unclean, they tend to use other places in the house.
+Regardless of breed, cat litter boxes should always be clean as felines are very particular about bathroom hygiene.
+If a litter box is left unclean, your cat may choose to use other areas of the house.

-- Hypokalemic Polymyopathy – is a health condition where low potassium levels in the blood cause muscle weakness.
-Signs may include a stiff gait, reluctance to walk, general weakness, and head tremors.
+- Hypokalemic Polymyopathy – a health condition that is characterised by muscle weakness, caused by low potassium levels in the blood.
+Symptoms may include a stiff gait, reluctance to walk, general weakness, and head tremors.

-- Diabetes mellitus – is an endocrine condition caused by a defect in their insulin secretion or insulin action that leads to high sugar levels in their blood.
+- Diabetes mellitus – an endocrine condition caused by a defect in insulin secretion or insulin action.
+This can lead to high sugar levels in the blood.

-- Lipemia of the aqueous humor – it is a transient milky appearance of their eye during kittenhood.
+- Lipemia of the aqueous humor – a transient milky appearance of the eyes during kittenhood.

-- Corneal dermoid - is the presence of skin and hair on the surface of their eye cornea, which can be corrected surgically.
+- Corneal dermoid - the presence of skin and hair on the surface of the eye cornea.
+It can usually be corrected with surgery.

-- Elbow osteoarthritis is an early onset of arthritis in their elbow, limiting the cat's mobility.
+- Elbow osteoarthritis - early onset of arthritis in the elbows, which can limit a cats’ mobility.

-- Dilated cardiomyopathy – is a health condition where the heart is enlarged.
+- Dilated cardiomyopathy – a health condition where the heart is enlarged.